Kurento/kurento-room/kurento-room-doc/src/site/sphinx/client_javascript_api.rst

 KurentoRoom.Participant
 =======================

-This is more of an internal data structure (the client shouldn’t create instances of this type), used to group distinct media streams from the same room peer.
+This is more of an internal data structure (the client shouldn't create instances of this type), used to group distinct media streams from the same room peer.
 Currently the room server only supports one stream per user.

 It is a component in the data object for several emitted room events (``room-connected``, ``participant-joined``, ``participant-left``, ``participant-published``).